labrador-kennel/async-event/README.md

 Labrador Async Event provides a way to emit semantic events on the [amphp/amp](https://amphp.org) event loop.
 It provides a robust set of features for working with an event system, including:

-- First-class representation of an event with the `Cspray\Labrador\AsyncEvent\Event` interface.
+- First-class representation of an event with the `Labrador\AsyncEvent\Event` interface.
 - Events include a rich set of data; including the datetime the event was emitted, the target of the event, and a set of arbitrary metadata.
-- First-class representation of an event listener with the `Cspray\Labrador\AsyncEvent\Listener` interface.
+- First-class representation of an event listener with the `Labrador\AsyncEvent\Listener` interface.
 - [Annotated Container](https://github.com/cspray/annoated-container) integration, including the ability to autowire listeners into the emitter.
 - No more tracking arbitrary listener ids, remove listeners using an object-oriented API.